 Plates can be domed, formed and shaped even after they have had sealant applied.

-Plates MUST be allowed to thoroughly "dry" or "cure" before performing any futher steps.
+Plates MUST be allowed to thoroughly "dry" or "cure" before performing any further steps.

 To apply sealant to your plates you will need: